Zuckerberg defends Facebook's Libra, but admits he's 'not the ideal messenger'

 Many committee members have already voiced concerns over Libra.
 David Marcus, who heads up Facebook's role in Libra, was grilled by the committee in July.

-Facebook first announced the project in June along with a nonprofit group based in Geneva that would oversee its development.
-Initial plans put the currency on track to be available in the first half of 2020.
+Facebook announced the project in June along with a nonprofit group based in Geneva that would oversee its development.
+Initial plans were for the currency to be available in the first half of 2020.

-The project included a coalition of 28 backers and was touted as a way to bring banking to the millions of people who are underserved by the global financial system.
+The project included a coalition of 28 backers and was promoted as a way to bring banking to the millions of people who are underserved by the global financial system.

-But the project has encountered skepticism in the business, technology and regulatory communities.
-It has also lost some of its biggest partners including eBay, Mastercard, Visa and PayPal.
+But the project has encountered skepticism in the business, technology and regulatory communities, and has lost some of its biggest partners, including eBay, MasterCard, Visa and PayPal.

+The hearing offered a live version of what has become a common cause in Washington — sustained and aggressive questioning of Facebook.
+At one point, after some tough questions, Rep. Steve Stivers, an Ohio Republican, asked Zuckerberg: "How are you?"

 Facebook faces scrutiny and pressure from a variety of politicians and regulators.
 The federal government, as well as most states, is investigating the company for possible antitrust violations.
-Democratic presidential candidate Sen. Elizabeth Warren, D-Mass., has called for the company's break up.
+Democratic presidential candidate Sen. Elizabeth Warren, D-Mass., has called for the company's break up, and Rep. Alexandria Ocasio-Cortez, D-N.Y., solicited questions on Twitter before the hearing Wednesday.

 This story is developing.
 Please check back for updates.